charl-90/restaurant-hub-ms1/README.md

-# Restaurants Hub | The Spoon
+# Restaurants Hub
-Restaurant hub | The Spoon is a go to plateform for the public to place meal orders from variety of restaurant brands all over the UK.
+Restaurant hub is a go to plateform for the public to place food orders from variety of restaurant brands all over the UK.
 Designed with simplicity in order to offers a browsing experience, allowing to place food effortlessly and gets it delivered to thier door steps.
 It also have the ability for collection.
-Start your food delivery or collection order today from THE SPOON.
-We are a food delivery service that connects you with the best local restaurants in your area.
+Start your food delivery or collection order today from Restaurants hub.
+We are food delivery service that connects you with the best local restaurants in your area.
 Whether you're craving a juicy burger, spicy jollof rice, or crispy fried chicken, we've got you covered.
 Our easy-to-use platform allows you to browse menus, place orders, and track your delivery in real-time.
-With Restaurants Hub, you can enjoy delicious meals from the comfort of your own home.
+With Restaurants Hub, you can enjoy delicious meals from the comfort of your home.

 Visit The Spoon right here: https://charl-90.github.io/restaurant-hub-ms1/gallery.html